twin3/Scron/README.md

 If you're looking for help with this library either integrating into your own project or are looking for assistance in understanding how to write a Scron formula, then please jump over to the [Wiki](https://github.com/twin3/Scron/wiki) which we are continuously improving to provide the best help we can achieve.

-## Install
-You can install Scron in your project using npm:
-`npm install --save @twin3/scron`

 ## Best Bits
 - [x] Easy to enter formula (and very familiar for Cron users!)
 - [x] Supports months and days of the week to be entered as words instead of integers (eg- "Monday" or "Mon")